frcdesign/FRCDesign.org/docs/design-guide/stage2/2B-basicShooter.md

     Contact time is the duration for which the game piece remains in contact with the spinning wheel.
 A longer contact time allows more energy transfer from the wheel to the game piece.
 Of course, this requires there to be a good amount of inertia to keep the speed of the flywheel from dipping too much.
 When you design for contact time, you may find that a larger diameter wheel often allows for a longer contact time with the game piece.
 As a result, it is prioritized to have a large diameter wheel with a long contact distance

     Compression is a delicate balance; compress it too little and the energy transfer will be bad, but compress it too much and it will introduce unnecessary friction and lose efficiency.
 Compression usually needs to be prototyped depending on the game piece.
 For most feeder mechanisms, you can introduce compliance in the mechanism to increase grip and contact time (i.e. using [compliance wheels](https://www.andymark.com/products/4-in-compliant-wheels-options)), but you don't want to use squishy wheels for shooter wheels as they will expand and can even explode when spun faster, making shots inconsistent.

+    !!!
+Video
+        For Example, this is what it may look like if you do not have enough compression.
+See how loud the shooter is compared to how far the shot actually goes (Warning: Swearing):

+        <iframe width="560" height="315" src="https://www.youtube.com/embed/5OoCSAgqm3s?si=ui-Ca4EOX8czp1LB&amp;controls=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+    !!!
+Video
+        This is what it looks like if you have good contact time and compression with the exact same robot.

+        <iframe width="320" height="560" src="https://www.youtube.com/embed/9DEJG6eoeaQ" frameborder="0" allowfullscreen></iframe>

     Instead of adding compliance in the mechanism, prototype to find the best combination between compression and shooter wheel material.
 The grip of the shooter wheels, a result of the hardness rating in the case of silicone, can be maximized to maximize the energy transfer.
 The grippiest wheels are usually ones with soft silicone or a grippy texture (you can apply grip tape).
 Tread patterns may even help.